 Stay Hydrated & Apply That Sun Cream

-Another no-brainer but I was shocked at how red people were the last time we went to Disneyland Paris in the summer.
+Another no-brainer but we have been shocked at how red people were the last time we went to Disneyland Paris in the summer.
 Apply your sun cream as often as your bottle recommends.
-If you get sunstroke you will end up losing a whole day, and you know how I know?
-This happened to me in September 2015.
-I got completely burnt on my head and shoulders, didn’t drink enough, and was so ill that I spent a whole day in our room under a wet towel.
-It wasn’t worth it.
+If you get sunstroke you will end up losing a whole day.
+We have seen it happen!

 A Disney holiday is an expensive holiday, take precautions, drink water (not Coke, or other caffeinated drinks), and apply that sun cream so you don’t lose a whole day in bed feeling awful due to excess sun and heat exposure.